Contract grading: Overview

 In traditional grading, educators determine assignments, exams, and projects before the course begins.
 Students are expected to follow the syllabus and complete the tasks presented.
 The grade the student receives is a reflection of how well they completed the pre-determined syllabus.
 In this system, students are expected to follow a path that reflects the syllabus.

 However, the contract grading system allows each student to devise his or her own path for the class by allowing students to pick and choose which assignments or projects they intend to complete.
 Grades are assigned on the basis of the agreement between the student and the professor.
 With contract grading, students have a say in their curriculum, as well as in how their grade is ultimately assessed.
 For some students, this grading system requires a more active role.

 Although the student decides what is to be accomplished throughout the course, as with a contract, both the student and professor must come to an agreement.
 After students turn in their initial contract or proposal, the teacher may make revisions or require some changes be made before a final agreement is made.
 A contract grade must also be signed by both parties, confirming the agreement for a particular grade.
 However, the contract grading system is not as binding as a business contract.
 The student may resubmit the contract mid-semester provided the professor approves the changes.

 Labor-based contract grading

 In 1993, Peter Elbow problematized traditional writing assessment by suggesting a shift in what to assess.
 When a teacher uses a letter, number, grid, symbol, or another kind of ranking system to reply to a student's writing assignment, they are evaluating according to a hypothetically unilateral standard of writing.
 A standard to which writing is measured, however, is subjective.
 In his article published in the journal College English, Elbow suggests that writing assessment be based on effort rather than on a subjective evaluation aligned with a standard.
-Asao Inoue has contributed to the literature on this topic, especially in the context of the writing classroom.
+Asao B. Inoue has contributed to the literature on this topic, especially in the context of the writing classroom.
 He emphasizes a version of contract grading called labor-based contract grading as practice of antiracist writing assessment.
-This form of grading is connected to the effort a students puts forth rather than a "standard" form of writing.
+This form of grading is connected to the effort a student puts forth rather than a "standard" form of writing.